urbangrammarai/urbangrammarai.github.io/src/blog/post16_webmap.md

 ### Load leaflet.js

 To load the `leaflet.js`, you need to get its source script and CSS styles.
 Both are usually fetched over the web.
-It is a good idea to include SHA checksum to ensure you get what you want.
 You can then replace `<!-- load leaflet.js -->` with the following snippet:

 ```HTML
 <!-- load leaflet.js -->